Here is helpful information on how to access and review your financial aid award summary.

 How will my financial aid apply toward my charges?

-Your financial aid will automatically apply toward your tuition fees first.
+Your financial aid will automatically apply toward your tuition and fees first.
 Next, if you are living on-campus, financial aid will apply toward your on-campus housing charges.
 If you are living off-campus, your aid will apply toward tuition and fees first, and you will receive a refund of the remaining aid which you can use to pay off-campus expenses.

 Any remaining aid after all charges on your account are paid in full will be given to the student (or the parent, if a PLUS loan was part of the financial aid package) in the form of a refund.
 Set up Direct Deposit in Gateway for faster receipt of any refund, if applicable.
+Otherwise the refund will be mailed by check to the student's address on file.